Zolgensma Generic Name & Formulations

 ≥2yrs: not applicable.

 Acute serious liver injury.
+Acute liver failure.

 Adjust vaccination schedule to accommodate concomitant corticosteroid use before and after infusion.

-Elevated aminotransferases, vomiting; thrombocytopenia, elevated troponin-I.
+Elevated aminotransferases, vomiting; hepatotoxicity, thrombocytopenia, TMA, elevated troponin-I.